 It may help to know that at Toronto Memory Program we understand that a diagnosis related to memory loss may result in more questions than answers.
 We are here to provide assistance every step of the way.
-We offer communication therapy with a speech language pathologist, social work support, as well as safe driving programs and assessments for our patients.
+We offer communication therapy with a speech language pathologist, social work support, as well as safe driving assessment and programs for our patients.

-Often, those in a caregiving role place the health and well-being of a friend or family member with memory loss before their own happiness and welfare.
+Those in a caregiving role often place the health and well being of a friend or family member with memory loss before their own happiness and welfare.
 It is important to acknowledge that loving self-care is crucial to the ability to provide the best possible support to others while maintaining a healthy balance.
-It is common when caring for people with dementia to experience a wide array of difficult emotions, which may include feeling overwhelmed or helpless in the face of a mysterious and merciless disease.
+It is common, when caring for people with dementia, to experience a wide array of difficult emotions, which may include feeling overwhelmed or helpless in the face of a mysterious and merciless disease.
 But there is help.
-At the Toronto Memory Program, we offer practical and compassionate support to those who stand by their loved ones when they may be at their most vulnerable.
+At Toronto Memory Program, we offer practical and compassionate support to those who stand by their loved ones when they may be at their most vulnerable.
 Stress management strategies are taught in our highly successful Mindfulness-Based Stress Reduction for Caregivers program.

 Through a long and often formidable journey, our professional team is dedicated to going the extra mile for individuals dealing with Alzheimers and memory loss.
-From thoughtful details such as portable entertainment systems for our infusion centre study subjects, to on-site services for visitors including a coffee shop and bistro on our main floor, we strive to make our patients and their families feel welcome in a professional yet warm and relaxed environment.
+From thoughtful details such as portable entertainment systems for our infusion centre Clinical Trial participants, to on-site services for visitors including a coffee shop and bistro on our main floor, we strive to make our patients and their families feel welcome in a professional yet warm and relaxed environment.